tmielke/fuse-demos/JBoss-Fuse/jaas-login-module-example-6.1/readme.md

 # JAAS Login Module Example

 Verified on JBoss Fuse 6.1.
+However please take note of bug https://issues.jboss.org/browse/FABRIC-1154.

 This demo re-configures the JAAS authentication in a Fabric managed JBoss Fuse 6.1 environment to offer a fallback mechanism.
 A user that is not authenticated by the default ZookeeperLoginModule